A-Georgiou/SmartDNN/README.md

 3. Build the Docker Image by running the command `docker build -f .docker/Dockerfile -t smartdnn-app .`

 4. Run the project with the command `docker run --rm -it smartdnn-app`

+## Roadmap

+-   **Extended Layer Support**: Upcoming support for additional layers, including Convolutional, Recurrent, and more.
+-   **Advanced Network Architectures**: Flexible and customizable network architectures with user-friendly APIs.
+-   **GPU Acceleration**: Future integration of CUDA for efficient GPU-based training and inference.
+-   **Comprehensive Documentation**: Detailed documentation and examples to accelerate your development process.

 ## Contributing